thekitchen-pot/thekitchen-pot/src/content/blog/best-slide-in-electric-range.md

 ---
+excerpt: On a budget but still craving sleek cooking power?
+These best slide-in electric range under $1000 models strike the perfect balance, offering precision, ease, and value.
+showTableOfContents: true
+authorId: kitchenpot1
-title: 8 Best Slide-In Electric Range Under 100
+title: 8 Best Slide-In Electric Range Under 1000
+source: Electric Range
 slug: best-slide-in-electric-range
 pubDate: 2020-06-07
 modDate: 2025-02-10
+image: src/content/blog/images/Electric-range.jpeg
+category: Cookware Equipment
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
 He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/Electric-range.jpeg
 coverAlt: 8 Best Slide-In Electric Range Under 100
-description: >-
-  Looking for the best slide-in electric range to enhance your kitchen?
-This article provides a detailed overview of top models along with a buying guide to help you make the right choice.
-From power and size considerations to unique features and design, we cover everything you
 tags:
   - electric-range
   - free-standing-electric-range
   - slide-in-electric-range
-category: Cookware Equipment
+authorImageAlt: kitchenpot1
+description: Looking for the best slide-in electric range to enhance your kitchen?
+This article provides a detailed overview of top models along with a buying guide to help you make the right choice.
+From power and size considerations to unique features and design, we cover everything you
 ---

 Buying the best slide-in [electric range](https://en.wikipedia.org/wiki/Electric_stove) can bring a refined look to your kitchen!
 While this is not an everyday activity, you may have to choose your best slide-in electric range once or twice in your life!